<img height="1" width="1" src="https://www.facebook.com/tr?id=187366305334609&amp;ev=PageView &amp;noscript=1">

 • When do I refresh data and how often does the business require reports?

 These types of questions will help you distinguish between what is absolutely necessary for an effective reporting process and luxuries that might be nice to have but aren't considered essential.
-For instance, collaborating through a cloud environment might significantly enhance team communication and performance, but isn't a must-have to ultimately create adequate reports.
+For instance, collaborating through a cloud environment might significantly enhance team communication and performance, but isn't an absolute must-have to create adequate reports.

 Whatever you deem necessities or luxuries, identifying a single source of truth for all of your reports is something of particular importance that you must always maintain focus on.
-Imagine your leadership, investors, auditors, or regulators finding conflicting data sources amongst your different reports.
-Naturally, this is a situation that your team should avoid at all costs.
+Imagine your leadership, investors, auditors, or regulators finding conflicting data sources among your different reports.
+Needless to say, this is a situation your team should avoid at all costs.
 You must always report from a single source of truth so everyone across your team is working with the same information.

 Of course, identifying the users and the data required from your reports is only a portion of the process.
 Now your team must develop procedures that take all of the needed information from the different sources and seamlessly collate that data into the easily useable, intuitive reports.
 Establishing a check function that ensures totals are correct and data is consistent as you're organizing reports is a good place to start but in no way exhaustive.